ariel-frischer/find-github-prospects/README.md

     uv venv
     source .venv/bin/activate  # On Windows use `.venv\Scripts\activate`
     ```
-2. Install the tool and its dependencies:
+2. Install the tool and its dependencies (including development tools):
     ```bash
-    uv pip install -r pyproject.toml --extra dev
+    uv pip install -e .[dev]
     ```
+    *Note: Using `-e .[dev]` installs the package in editable mode along with development dependencies (like `pytest`, `pytest-mock`, `ruff`, `pydantic`) specified in `pyproject.toml`.*
-3.  **Install Playwright Browsers:** The optional browser-based checker requires browser binaries.
-Install them using:
+3.  **Install Playwright Browsers:** The issue scraping functionality relies on Playwright.
+Install the necessary browser binaries:
     ```bash
-    playwright install
+    playwright install --with-deps
     ```
-    *Note: If this command fails due to missing operating system dependencies, you might need to install them manually or try `playwright install --with-deps` (which may require `sudo` and might not work on all Linux distributions).*
+    *Note: `--with-deps` attempts to install needed OS dependencies.
+This might require `sudo` and may not work on all systems.
+If it fails, you might need to install browser dependencies manually based on Playwright documentation for your OS.*

 ### Configuration

-`repobird-leadgen` requires a GitHub Personal Access Token (PAT) to interact with the GitHub API.
+`repobird-leadgen` requires API keys for GitHub and the LLM provider (via LiteLLM).

 1. Copy the example environment file:
     ```bash